What is bankroll and why control it?

 Learn to lose

-Use self-limiting functions:
+Use self-limiting features:

-In the online casino:
+In online casinos:

 - deposit limits